๐Ÿฅ‡International Economics

 The Latin American Debt Crisis (1980s)

-• Mexico's 1982 default triggered regional contagion as commodity prices fell and capital fled—the "lost decade" saw GDP per capita decline across the region
+• Mexico's 1982 default triggered regional contagion as commodity prices fell and capital fled.
+The resulting "lost decade" saw GDP per capita decline across much of the region

-• IMF structural adjustment programs imposed austerity and market liberalization in exchange for assistance, sparking lasting debates about conditionality and sovereignty
+• IMF structural adjustment programs imposed austerity and market liberalization in exchange for financial assistance.
+These programs sparked lasting debates about conditionality and sovereignty: does the IMF have the right to dictate domestic economic policy as a condition of aid?

-• Contagion spread rapidly to Indonesia, South Korea, and Malaysia as investors fled emerging markets, demonstrating how sentiment shifts can be self-fulfilling
+• Contagion spread rapidly to Indonesia, South Korea, and Malaysia as investors fled emerging markets broadly, demonstrating how negative sentiment shifts can become self-fulfilling prophecies

-Compare: Latin American vs. Asian crises—both involved foreign-denominated debt and IMF intervention, but Asian economies had stronger fundamentals and recovered faster.
-The Asian crisis also prompted countries to build massive foreign exchange reserves as self-insurance, reshaping global capital flows.
+Compare: Latin American vs. Asian crises.
+Both involved foreign-denominated debt and IMF intervention, but Asian economies had stronger underlying fundamentals (higher savings rates, export capacity) and recovered faster.
+The Asian crisis also prompted countries across the developing world to build massive foreign exchange reserves as self-insurance against future crises, reshaping global capital flows for decades.

 Sovereign Debt Crises